hassek/vim-easytest/README.md

 Just place your cursor inside the function, class or file you want to run your tests from and execute the script.

-### Place your cursor inside the function and run the script
+### Place your cursor inside the function and run the script.
 ![Example1](assets/vim-easytest.gif?raw=true)

-### Or run the entire file if you want to
+### Or run the entire file if you want to.
 ![Example2](assets/vim-easytest2.gif?raw=true)

 ## Mapping